We're still a work in progress -- and welcome your feedback as we build it all out.

 - Instructional Technology Services

 - Zoom / web conferencing

 - Qualtrics User Support (including account set-up and migration)

 UPDATE: Search for a New SDSU President

 The search for a new SDSU President began in earnest on September 25th--when the CSU Trustees hosted the Open Forum (Parma Payne Goodall Alumni Center).
 Check out the Forum archive if you weren't able to attend "live."

-On October 17, a few Trustees, the Chancellor and several members of the SDSU Advisory Committee will meet with faculty, staff, students and community members at the Imperial Valley campus.
+On October 17, a few Trustees, the Chancellor and several members of the SDSU Advisory Committee met with faculty, staff, students and community members at the Imperial Valley campus.

 SDSU leadership issued a statement in support of the Deferred Action for Childhood Arrivals (DACA) program after President Trump's announced he would phase out the program unless Congress acts within the next six months.